 - Unitranche Term Loan: Rather than having senior and junior tranches of debt in the capital structure, an increasingly popular financing structure is Unitranche debt (see more color below).
 Total Unitranche debt raised was 6.0x LTM EBITDA, which comes out to $2,070mm.

-- Recap Bonds: Let's ignore Recap Bonds for now and return to this later.
-Just note the terms: fixed interest rate of 8.5% with no prepayment optionality.
+- Recap Bonds: Let’s ignore Recap Bonds for now and return to this later.
+Just note the terms: the fixed interest rate of 8.5% with no prepayment optionality.

 Unitranche Term Loans (TLs)

-Unitranche TLs are a very popular form of financing historically in the lower middle market deals but increasingly popular in larger middle market deals.
+Unitranche TLs are a very popular form of financing historically in the lower middle market deals but increasingly popular in larger middle-market deals.

-Prior to the proliferation of Unitranche Debt, there were two traditional ways to structure debt where you had senior and junior debt:
+Before the proliferation of Unitranche Debt, there were two traditional ways to structure debt where you had senior and junior debt:

 - First and second lien debt

 - Senior and subordinated debt

 In both frameworks, the higher priority debt would have a lower interest rate and the lower priority debt would have a higher interest rate.